jonathannen/jonathannen.github.io/_posts/2013-07-07-license-your-gems.markdown

 Recently I was looking at a few libraries for doing terminal colors.
 Luckily there are [plenty of options](https://www.ruby-toolbox.com/categories/Terminal_Coloring).

 One habit I do have is checking the licenses of gems I use.
-What struck me here was the #1 and #4 rated gems are actually GPL licensed (See [term-ansicolor](https://github.com/flori/term-ansicolor) and [colorize](https://github.com/fazibear/colorize)).
+What struck me here was the #1 and #4 ruby-toolbox-rated gems are actually GPL licensed (See [term-ansicolor](https://github.com/flori/term-ansicolor) and [colorize](https://github.com/fazibear/colorize)).

 There are [differing interpretations](http://en.wikipedia.org/wiki/GNU_General_Public_License#Libraries) of linking against GPL code (as opposed to LGPL).
 For my purposes, the GPL wasn't appropriate.

 I'm quite often developing proprietary applications, as are many Rails developers.
-The common default in Rubyland is permissive licenses (MIT/BSD and Ruby), so there isn't any issue.
+The common default in Rubyland is permissive licenses (MIT/BSD and Ruby), so there generaly isn't any issue making use of gems.
 It's so common that I see a lot of developers that use gems with apparent impunity from licensing, but that's another story...

 One issue that struck me is that while I pay attention to gem licenses - I know plenty of people that don't.
 Similarly, the gem authors themselves don't make any such guarantee.
 I could install some_gem_x that installs some_other_license_gem_y.